 New Orleans enjoys an unusual condition where it is emblematic of a rich architectural history as well as a geographic location that has historically subjected it to the shocks and impacts that confirm the community's devotion to this place.
 There are many lessons in resilience to be learned from the buildings that have survived the tests of historic storms and floods, including the means and methods of construction and the wise placement of many of our oldest structures along the city's natural levee at the Mississippi River.
-In addition to learning resilience from New Orleans's history, part of resiliency's mission in this place will be to "prepare our past for its future.
+In addition to learning resilience from New Orleans's history, part of resiliency's mission in this place will be to "prepare our past for its future."

-New Orleans resilience strategy should include the retrofitting, restoration, and protection of historic sites and districts in recognition of their importance as unique residential sites and neighborhoods that attest to the authenticity of the city.
-They also bring value as economic drivers behind the tourism economy and as cultural touchstones that enhance social resilience.
+New Orleans' resilience strategy should include the retrofitting, restoration, and protection of historic sites and districts in recognition of their importance as economic drivers behind the tourism economy and as cultural touchstones that enhance social resilience.